Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 In Texas, peptide prescriptions must come from a licensed prescriber: a medical doctor (MD or DO), nurse practitioner (NP), or physician assistant (PA).
 Registered nurses with no prescriptive authority cannot issue peptide prescriptions independently.

 Administration is a different question.
 Registered nurses can administer injectable peptides in a clinical setting under physician supervision.
 At InjectCo, every location operates under board-certified physician oversight.
-Licensed RN injectors handle the administration of IV therapy and injectable treatments, with a physician reviewing every patient protocol.
+Licensed RN injectors handle administration of IV therapy and injectable treatments, with a physician reviewing every patient protocol.

 Why Supervision Matters

-Peptide therapy isn’t inherently dangerous, but unsupervised use carries real risks.
+Peptide therapy is not inherently dangerous, but unsupervised use carries real risks.
 Dosing errors, contaminated compounds from unregulated sources, and interactions with existing medications or conditions can all create problems.
+Physician supervision screens out patients who are not appropriate candidates, sets dosing based on health status, and catches problems early through scheduled follow-up.

 Best Peptides for Weight Loss, Skin Health, and Performance in 2026